 - Are you focusing on social media marketing?
 Then you might want some guidelines on the types of imagery you use in your posts.

 A brand style guide should fit the organization it belongs to.
 Start by making a list of any additional elements that you will need to cover in your guide.
-Here’s a handy guide to get the ideas churning:
+Here’s a handy checklist to get the ideas churning:

 Take your 6 essential elements, mix them with any business-specific needs and wants, and build yourself an outline!
 This will help determine the structure of our guide